By Rusmaini Lenggogeni

 Indonesian law establishes a clear line between companies that are listed and those that are not listed on the Indonesia Stock Exchange (IDX).
 If a company has publicly traded shares then it is categorized as a listed company, meaning that the company has initiated a public offering and is currently listed on the IDX.

-This first appeared in the Chambers Corporate Governance 2019 Guide, published by Chambers and Partners.
-You can find the full chapter here.
+This first appeared in the Chambers Corporate Governance 2020 global guide, published by Chambers and Partners.
+You can find the full chapter at https://practiceguides.chambers.com/practice-guides/corporate-governance-2020.